Thunder-13/RevenueFix/README.md

 3. Create new React components in the frontend `src/components` directory
 4. Add new pages in the `src/pages` directory
 5. Update the router in `src/main.tsx` to include new routes

+### Data Processing

+The application includes CSV data processing capabilities in the backend.
+Place your CSV files in the `backend/assets` directory and update the data processor to read and analyze the data.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.